-First, we’ll take X-rays or examine recent X-rays on file to determine if in fact you do have decay or an infection.
+First, we’ll take X-rays or examine recent X-rays on file to determine if, in fact you do have decay or an infection.
 Using local anesthesia, we will perform the root canal, which involves a number of steps.
 We remove the diseased tooth pulp, clean and disinfect the area, fill the roots that have been opened, and seal.

 When your permanent crown is ready following the root canal treatment, we’ll complete the procedure by placing the crown on the top of the tooth.

-What happens post-treatment?
+What happens, post-treatment?

-It’s important to practice good dental hygiene following root canal treatments.
+It’s essential to practice good dental hygiene following root canal treatments.
 Pittsburgh-based Severns recommends that you schedule a follow-up visit to X-ray the treated tooth to confirm all signs of infection are remedied.
 With the proper care and attention, your treated tooth will be healthy forever.